-NCERT Solutions for Class 12 Biology Chapter 4 – Free PDF Download

 NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health

-NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health is grouped under Unit – Reproduction.
+NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health is grouped under Unit – Reproduction, based on the latest CBSE Syllabus for 2023-24.
 Reproduction is a fundamental process carried out by living entities.
-Through this process, a series of events occur ultimately giving rise to offsprings of the same kind.
-In some entities, the process is carried out sexually while in some it is carried out asexually.
+Through this process, a series of events occur, ultimately giving rise to offspring of the same kind.
+In some entities, the process is carried out sexually, while in some, it is carried out asexually.

-Sexual reproduction deals with the process of fertilization as a result of the fusion of male and female gametes whereas asexual reproduction has the involvement of a single parent.
+Sexual reproduction deals with the process of fertilisation as a result of the fusion of male and female gametes, whereas asexual reproduction has the involvement of a single parent.

-An analysis of previous chapters indicates that Unit – Reproduction, carries 14 marks.
-This is to say that nearly 20% of the question paper would comprise of questions from this unit alone.
+An analysis of previous chapters indicates that Unit – Reproduction carries 14 marks.
+This is to say that nearly 20% of the question paper would comprise questions from this Unit alone.

-Practising solutions, reading and understanding concepts thoroughly can help students fetch good marks.
-Students can solve previous years’ question papers along with sample question papers in order to get an idea of questions appearing from the unit.
+Practising these NCERT Solutions and reading and understanding the concepts thoroughly can help students score good marks.
+Students can solve previous years’ question papers, along with sample question papers, in order to get an idea of questions appearing in the unit.